History of Jacksonville, Florida: Winter resort era

 Following the Civil War, during Reconstruction and afterward, Jacksonville and nearby St. Augustine became popular winter resorts for the rich and famous of the Gilded Age.
 Visitors arrived by steamboat and (beginning in the 1880s) by railroad, and wintered at dozens of hotels and boarding houses.
 The 1888 Subtropical Exposition was held in Jacksonville and attended by President Grover Cleveland, but the Florida-style world's fair did not lead to a lasting boost for tourism in Jacksonville.
 The area declined in importance as a resort destination after Henry Flagler extended the Florida East Coast Railroad to the south, reaching Palm Beach in 1894 and the Miami area in 1896.
 This drew tourism to the southern Atlantic Coast.

+1872 Jacksonville tornado

+In the early morning hours of March 10, 1872, a violent tornado struck rural Duval County, following a path about 9 miles long and up to a mile wide just west of downtown Jacksonville.
+The storm caused complete destruction to several houses and structures, while also uprooting Oak Trees and scouring the ground.
+From this tornado 6 died, and 15 were injured.

 Yellow fever epidemics

 Jacksonville's prominence as a winter resort was dealt another blow by major yellow fever epidemics in 1886 and 1888.
 During the second one, nearly ten percent of the more than 4,000 victims died, including the city's mayor.
 In the absence of scientific knowledge concerning the cause of yellow fever, nearly half (10,000 out of 25,000) of the city's panicked residents fled despite the imposition of quarantines.
 Inbound and outbound mail was fumigated in an effort to reduce contagion.
 Jacksonville's reputation as a healthful tourist destination suffered.
 The African-American population did not appear to catch the disease, leading the panicked population into erroneously believing that the black residents were "carriers" of the Yellow Fever.
 In fact, Black people had immunity from catching the disease earlier, as children.